-We’re part of Google Chrome’s Mobile App Rollout and you probably are too
+Who’s Part of Google Chrome’s Mobile App Rollout

 Earlier this week, some of our team noticed that the address bar in their Android Google Chrome app was at the bottom of their screen instead of at the top where it usually was.
 Additionally, the way that they open new tabs has changed and a content recommendation hub was added, all without an app update.
 One team member came into the office to compare with other Android users to find that no one else had the update even though they were all running the same app version.
 By day’s end, one other Android user had the new bar as well.